-From the entry-level MB110 to the high-end Neo 320, these appliances are known in the trade as “attachments”.
+MB110 Neo 110 to the high-end Neo 320, these appliances are known in the trade as “attachments”.
 That means they are not full stand-alone bidets and don’t even replace your existing toilet seat.
 They attach underneath it, hence the name.
-Want to learn more about bidet attachments?
-Read our definitive guide here.

 As a result, they lack some of the features that bidet buyers often want – such as a heated seat, or a warm air dryer, a deodorizer or individual preferences retention, to cite just some examples.
 On the other hand, an attachment is the ultimate in simplicity in installation and use.
 Also, you generally save a lot of money with these simpler devices.